-interactive investor list well over 40,000 global shares, ETFs and Funds, covering UK, EU, US and the rest of the world, on 17 exchanges and across 9 different currencies.
-So the bottom line is they have everything the typical investor could need.
+interactive investor offers well over 40,000 global shares, ETFs, and Funds, covering the UK, EU, US, and rest of the world, on 17 exchanges and across 9 different currencies.
+So the bottom line is that they have everything you’re likely to need if you’re a standard investor.

-What I particularly like about their Trading account is that all shares are stored in the same interactive investor share dealing account, and you can control when currencies are converted which minimises currency exchange costs and even allows currency hedging.
+What I particularly like about the interactive investor investment account is that all shares are stored in the same interactive investor share dealing account, and you can control when currencies are converted, which minimises currency exchange costs and even allows currency hedging.

-Note: If you want to buy US listed shares you need to complete a W-8 Form (due to US regulations) which is very simple to complete and if the account is in your own personal name then the form can be completed digitally online through the investment platform.
+Note: If you want to buy US-listed shares, you need to complete a W-8 Form (due to US regulations), which is very simple to complete.
+If the account is in your own personal name, then the form can be completed digitally online through the investment platform.

-Pricing for the interactive investor share dealing account is dependent on your subscription package and when we compare to the major competitors interactive investor is the one of the most competitive in the market allowing customers to get started for only £9.99 a month.
+Pricing for the ii share dealing account is dependent on your subscription package.
+When compared to its major competitors, interactive investor is one of the most competitive in the market, allowing customers to get started for just £4.99 per month for trading accounts under £30,000 and £9.99 per month for trading accounts over that amount.

 Interactive investor Joint Trading Account